-The Company has operating leases for its current office, former office, and certain equipment with a term of 12 months or less.
+The Company has operating leases for its current office, former office, and a planned retail store location, as well as certain equipment with a term of 12 months or less.
 The Company is currently not a party to any finance leases.

-The Company's office leases have remaining lease terms of 2 years to 8 years.
-As of December 31, 2019, the weighted average remaining lease term was 6.8 years and the weighted average discount rate was 6.25%.
+The Company's real estate leases have remaining lease terms between approximately 1 year to 8 years.
+As of December 31, 2020, the weighted average remaining lease term was 6.3 years and the weighted average discount rate was 6.25%.

 - The Company leases office space under an operating lease agreement related to the Company's main headquarters located in New York City.
 This lease commenced on March 1, 2016 and expires on October 30, 2027.
 In connection with this lease, the Company obtained an Irrevocable Standby Letter of Credit from BHI for a sum not exceeding \$1.1 million.
-The Company has deposited this amount with BHI as collateral for the letter of credit and recorded the amount as restricted cash in the consolidated balance sheets as of December 31, 2019 and December 31, 2018. - · The Company also leases office space under an operating lease agreement at another location in New York City, representing the Company's former corporate offices and operations facility.
+The Company has deposited this amount with BHI as collateral for the letter of credit and recorded the amount as restricted cash in the consolidated balance sheets as of December 31, 2020 and December 31, 2019. - The Company also leases office space under an operating lease agreement at another location in New York City, representing the Company's former corporate offices and operations facility.
 This lease shall expire on February 28, 2022.
 This office space is currently subleased to a third-party subtenant through February 27, 2022.